 Day 7: A Day of Rest and Recovery at Lake Bunyonyi

 We drove from Lake Mutanda Resort to the Birdnest Lodge on picturesque Lake Bunyonyi.
 Matoke Tours had wisely scheduled a light day for us involving a later departure and only a three hour drive.
-We were tired and our legs were burning from the gorilla trek the previous day.
-We spend a leisurely afternoon on Lake Bunyonyi and arranged for a boat cruise around Uganda's deepest lake.
+We were tired and our legs were burning from tracking the gorillas the previous day.
+We spent a leisurely afternoon on Lake Bunyonyi and arranged for a boat cruise around Uganda's deepest lake.

 Punishment Island and a Bird Restaurant